 AI, machine learning and deep learning have now reached a state in which machines essentially programme themselves.
 This makes it very hard for human beings to understand what these machines actually do.
 Expect a lot of heated debate about these questions in the near future.
 The somehow misguided argument about the ethics of self-driving cars deciding whether they should kill their passenger or an innocent pedestrian is only a bleak foreshadow.

 Voice interfaces heavily rely on AI algorithms and massive amounts of data as their backend and backbone.
-Better algorithms and data fuel better interface quality, thus generating more and improved data that can be used to develop enhanced algorithms and even more data.
+Better algorithms and data fuel better interface quality.
+Thus, they are generating more and improved data that we can use to develop enhanced algorithms and even more data.
 Rinse and repeat.
-The race for the next dominant platform is on, and winners will be those who get the virtuous circle of data and interface quality right.
+The race for the next dominant platform is on.
+The winners will be those who get the virtuous circle of data and interface quality right.

 Will we see the killer use case of IoT soon?